Department of Mathematics

 This course is an introduction to the fundamental techniques of algebraic topology.
 Topics covered include fundamental groups and covering spaces, basic homological algebra, simplicial homology, singular homology, and cohomology.

 MAT 543.
-Topics in Differential Equations.
+Theory of Differential Equations.
 3 Credits.

 MAT 545.
 Real Analysis I. 3 Credits.